 FAQs

-Are ADA bathroom requirements the same for residential and commercial properties?
+Are ADA bathroom plans requirements the same for residential and commercial plan?

 While many of the ADA requirements apply to both residential and commercial bathrooms, there are some differences.
 For example, commercial facilities are held to stricter standards with additional provisions for things like ambulatory compartments and accessible bath/shower controls.
 It’s important to consult the specific guidelines for your property type.